 Prolotherapy injections: Treating the ligaments in the lumbar spine

-When people search for help with their scoliosis related pain and they start to focus on why their spine is curving, like the researchers above, they may come across an article, like this one, where the possible cause of the worsening curve of their spine is thought to come from weakened ligaments.
+When people search for help with their scoliosis-related pain and they start to focus on why their spine is curving, like the researchers above, they may come across an article, like this one, where the possible cause of the worsening curve of their spine is thought to come from weakened ligaments.
 There are not many of these types of articles unless you are searching for why surgery to correct this condition may have failed and you found out that your scoliosis was worse after surgery because of surgical damage to the ligaments.

 In one patient category, however, ligament laxity or weakness is described at length.
 That is in people with hEDS or Hypermobile Ehlers-Danlos Syndrome and Hypermobility Spectrum Disorders.
 This is a topic of another article, we invite you to begin this exploration here: Prolotherapy for Hypermobile Ehlers-Danlos Syndrome and Hypermobility Spectrum Disorders.

 At our center, we see many adult patients with spinal instability and a history of scoliosis.
-They are at our center because the many problems and challenges that these people have in their spine are getting worse.
+They are at our center because the many problems and challenges that these people have in their spines are getting worse.

 We do see many patients who have had surgery for their spinal deformities whose outcomes had less than the desired results.
 We also see many patients considering adult spinal deformity surgery.
 As we discussed above surgery is a treatment that should be given great and careful consideration.
 Many people do very well with surgery.
 Some do not.
 Those who do well should be monitored because they can develop degenerative disc disease of the lumbar spine.